 - Cook the pasta in well-salted water (add 1-2 teaspoons of salt to the water before adding the pasta).
 Cook until al dente.
 Drain, but do not rinse.
 The starch on the pasta will help thicken the sauce.

-- Meanwhile, melt the butter in a non-stick skillet over medium heat.
+- Meanwhile, melt the butter in a skillet over medium heat.
 Add the evaporated milk and pepper and heat for 3-4 minutes.

 - Add the pasta to the skillet and toss to combine.
 Garnish with black pepper and fresh basil, if desired.